sian504/jetsetters-journal/README.md

 | | Click New Here link | Opens Sign Up Modal | Pass | |
 | Log Out | | | | |
 | | Click Logout button | Redirects user to Home page | Pass |  |

+I don't have enough experience with TDD to do proper testing on my Javascript and Python functions.
+Most of this was done with trial and error through running tests in my IDE.

+The same goes for checking my connection with Mongodb.
+At the start, I had a lot of issues with this and created a separate python file to test my connection with Mongo.
+It proved to be pretty invaluable in the early stages as I had quite a lot of problems connecting.
+Big shout out to the tutors at Code Institute for helping me with my env.py file - particularly my MongoURI which has since changed format since the walk-through project was created.

+I did heavily rely on the walk-through project for non-relational databases in the course material so a lot of the CRUD functionality was quite straight forward.

+## Known bugs

+There is an issue with the interactive map not initialising all of the time which I did not have time to fix.
+I started to notice it when I created a media query to render a different size box and zoom of the map on a smaller screen.
+I'm not sure if that's a coincidence or not.

+As the problem can be fixed by hard reloading the page, I decided to prioritise other things but I would like to come back to this project at a later date to fix this.

+There is also a styling issue on the forms where the drop down inputs highlight in green despite not selecting a city name or category.
+There was a section of the walk through project that addressed this but unfortunately the JQuery that was provided did not seem to fix the issue.
+Again, as it didn't impact on the functionality of the app, I decided to prioritise other things but I would like to come back to fix this.

+# Future Improvements

+As has been the case with all of my projects I didn't have a lot of time to complete this app which was a shame as I really enjoyed making it.
+I'm fond of Python and Javascript and being able to use them together was fun!

+If I'd had more time, I would like to have created superuser access so that an admin account could have complete CRUD functionality over all recommendations.
+I would also have built an Add location page as well so that more locations could be added from the frontend via the superuser.

+I would also like to build a feature that enabled users with an account to rate other's recommendations.
+For every good rating that a user got it gave them more status on the page.
+Think of it as the Jetsetter's Journal version of the Uber driving rating.